Last Updated On

 “Saving time and money is great,” you may be thinking.
 “But I’m willing to pay more if that means I’ll get better quality care.”

-In fact, one 2016 study found that, on top of costing less, telehealth was much more effective in alcohol and drug treatment compared to standard continuing care.
+In fact, one 2016 study found that, on top of costing less, drug and alcohol treatment that you can complete online was more effective compared to standard continuing care.
 The study tracked 359 participants over two years.
 Of those who received standard care, about 47 percent remained abstinent.
 Compare that to 57 percent of those who used telehealth services.
 Statistically, that is a very significant difference.

 Because programs like Ria’s are less disruptive and more affordable, people can generally stick with them for longer.
 This means that we can leave behind “quick fixes,” and focus on the kind of gradual, well-rounded, permanent change that helps people overcome substance abuse for the long run.